scawful/yaze/README.md

 General purpose editor for The Legend of Zelda: A Link to the Past for the Super Nintendo.

+Provides bindings in C and Python for building custom tools and utilities.

 Takes heavy inspiration from ALTTP community efforts such as [Hyrule Magic](https://www.romhacking.net/utilities/200/) and [ZScream](https://github.com/Zarby89/ZScreamDungeon)

 Building and installation